vadimsj/redland-renovations/README.md

     - Website is developed with a mobile-first approach.

 -  Content requirements:
    - Key information about the company is easily accessible.
    - Website is visually engaging, featuring a multitude of images across its pages.
    - Content is presented in a format that is easy for users to understand and absorb.
    - Website is presented in a professional yet friendly manner.
-   - Website has only essential content and serves solely as an introductory presentation.
-   - Website instills confidence and prompts visitors to initiate contact with the company.

 ### Structure
   - Website is designed as a single landing page.